 A correctly shaped blade tip can have a beneficial effect on blade efficiency.
 A good tip shape is one that moves the tip vortex as far outboard as possible, stabilises its position and minimises its size.

-The well-known NACA tiplets fitted to late model Boeing 747s are designed to do just this, but do not work well at the chord sizes we are using.
+The well-known NACA tiplets fitted to late model Boeing 747s and other airliners are designed to do just this, but do not work well at the chord sizes we are using.
 Their setting angles are very critical, they are fragile and the Re numbers we work at are too low for them to be efficient.

 The Hoerner tip is a more interesting approach.
 It is simply a tip shaped according to the following rules: